-Is it normal for betta fish to lose scales?
+Is it normal for betta fish losing scales?

 Yes.
-It is a normal process.
-However, you should check the water temperature if you are using the heater to keep the water warm.
-The excess heat may cause the skin to shed faster.
-If you find fish is not eating the food or reacting unusually, then consult with the veterinarian to find a solution.
+Betta fish shedding its scales is a normal process.
+However, you should check the water temperature if you are using the heater to keep the bettas warm.
+The excess heat may cause the betta fish skin to shed faster.
+If you find fish are not eating the food or reacting unusually, then consult with the veterinarian to find a solution.
 But water quality and temperature are common causes of shedding.
 Let’s see why.

-As betta fish do not molt, there can be 3 main reasons that betta fish shed their scales.
+As betta fish do not molt, there can be 3 main reasons that betta fish lose their scales.

 How To Treat Heater Burn

-Depending on the severity of burn, there are two things you can do.
+Depending on the severity of the burn, there are two things you can do.

-2. Allowing the burn to heal on its own.- This can be done for light burn
+- Allowing the burn to heal on its own.- This can be done for light burn on betta

-3. Use medication – To heal faster you can apply Povidone-iodine medication to the burn area or Stress Coat, which creates an artificial layer of mucus over the scale loss area.
-Also, it can prevent secondary infections.
+- Use medication – To heal faster you can apply Povidone-iodine medication to the burn area or Stress Coat, which creates an artificial layer of mucus over the scale loss area.
+Also, it can prevent secondary infections on the fish.

 How to avoid Heater Burn